- What is hardest gems

 Although diamonds might be one of the most popular stones around, identifying between natural versus synthetic diamond can actually be quite challenging even for trained experts.
 Natural diamonds also come in different colors that range from white through yellowish tones or brown shades while other colored ones are extremely rare.

-Testing Tip: A scratch test where a diamond picks up material really indicates whether it’s made naturally or artificially.
-If you see unusual patterns upon close inspection under magnification level provided by professional jewelerâs loupe then consider an identification method called SPECTRALYZERÂź 4000 .
+Testing Tip: If you see unusual patterns upon close inspection under magnification level provided by professional jewelerâs loupe then consider an identification method called SPECTRALYZERÂź 4000 .
 This device analyzes diamond spectroscopy; thus providing a clear verdict on its authenticity without prejudice towards enhanced labs grown products.

 2) Tanzanite